Star Trek: Strange New Worlds: Casting

 Anson Mount, Ethan Peck, and Rebecca Romijn star in the series, reprising their respective roles of Christopher Pike, Spock, and Una Chin-Riley / Number One from Star Trek: Discovery.
 Their characters were first introduced in "The Cage", which starred Jeffrey Hunter as Pike, Leonard Nimoy as Spock, and Majel Barrett as Number One.
 Babs Olusanmokun, Christina Chong, Celia Rose Gooding, Jess Bush, and Melissa Navia were announced as additional series regulars with the start of filming.
 Their roles were revealed in September 2021: Bush was cast in Barrett's other Original Series role of Christine Chapel, Gooding took over the role of Nyota Uhura from Nichelle Nichols, and Olusanmokun replaced Booker Bradshaw as Joseph M'Benga.
-Chong and Navia were cast as new characters La'an Noonien-Singh and Erica Ortegas, and Bruce Horak was cast as Hemmer.
-Horak was the first legally blind regular actor in a Star Trek series, and knew from when he was first cast that Hemmer would die in the first season.
-Horak said this would not be the end of his involvement in the series.
+Chong, Navia, and Bruce Horak were cast as new characters La'An Noonien-Singh, Erica Ortegas, and Hemmer.
+Horak was the first legally blind regular actor in a Star Trek series.
+After Hemmer's death in the first season, Horak returned as the character for a guest role in the second.
+James Doohan's Original Series character Montgomery "Scotty" Scott had an offscreen cameo appearance in the first-season finale, voiced by Matthew Wolf, before Martin Quinn was cast in the role for the second-season finale.
+Quinn was made a series regular for the third season.

 Design

 Design work began by August 2020, with Jonathan Lee as production designer.
 Myers said they approached the series as if Star Trek creator Gene Roddenberry was making The Original Series with modern technology and effects, keeping elements of the 1960s designs that still worked for a contemporary project while avoiding the parts that looked "cheap".
 He compared this to the first Star Trek film, Star Trek: The Motion Picture (1979), which also used its budget and resources to expand on the original designs.
 Mount said the sets had a "mid-century modern look from the 1960s.
 There are some pieces that you might find in a super upscale version of Macy's in 1967.
 It retains that cool '60s vibe, but in an updated way".
 The Enterprise sets for Strange New Worlds were updated from the Discovery ones, such as the bridge set being more compact and closer to the size of the Original Series set.
 The sets were designed to function like a practical starship, including moving components and pre-programmed monitor graphics that reacted to the actors, and a practical viewscreen to replace the visual effects that Discovery used.
 Lee wanted the bridge to feel "warmer" than Discovery's cool blue and green palette, especially using the colors of the on-set monitor graphics to achieve this.
 The engineering, mess hall, and cargo bay sets were augmented with virtual production technology.
-The props were also redesigned from the Discovery ones: phasers, tricorders, and communicators all feature "retro" looks closer to those from The Original Series.
+The props were also redesigned from Discovery: phasers, tricorders, and communicators all feature "retro" looks closer to those from The Original Series.